 How Do You Sell a Fixer-upper House Fast?

-Start with an honest price and make it easy for investors to invest.
-Clean disclosures, showings or walkthroughs, and a pre-listing inspection or a condition-based price are required.
-Selling directly to a local cash buyer is the shortest way to close, with closings usually within two to three weeks of an accepted offer, no lender delays, appraisal, or mid-contract repair negotiations.
+Price it honestly from day one and make it easy for investors to say yes.
+That means clean disclosures, access for showings or walkthroughs, and either a pre-listing inspection or a price that already reflects the condition.
+Selling directly to a local cash buyer is the fastest path available, with closings often happening within two to three weeks of an accepted offer, no lender delays, no appraisal, no repair negotiations mid-contract.

 How Much Does It Cost to Sell a $300,000 Home in Alabama?